LucaCanali/sparkMeasure/README.md

 and spark-shell/pyspark environments.
 - **Development & CI/CD Integration:** Facilitates testing, measuring, and comparing execution metrics of Spark jobs under various configurations or code changes.
-- **Batch Job Analysis:** With Flight Recorder mode sparkMeasure records and analyzes batch job metrics for thorough inspection.
+- **Batch Job Analysis:** With Flight Recorder mode sparkMeasure transparently records batch job metrics for later analysis.
-- **Monitoring Capabilities:** Seamlessly integrates with external systems like InfluxDB, Apache Kafka, and Prometheus Push Gateway for extensive monitoring.
+- **Monitoring Capabilities:** Integrates with external systems like InfluxDB, Apache Kafka, and Prometheus Push Gateway for extensive monitoring.
 - **Educational Tool:** Serves as a practical example of implementing Spark Listeners for the collection of detailed Spark task metrics.